-Safe Humane Chicago Debuts Coffee Table Book,
+Safe Humane Chicago's Coffee Table Book,

 A Ruff Road Home: The Court Case Dogs of Chicago,

-gold winner of the Benjamin Franklin Award
+is a gold winner of the Benjamin Franklin Award

 This award-winning book recounts the stories of dogs once caught in Chicago's court system after being confiscated from neglect or abuse, and their journey from the city shelter into loving and supportive homes.
 It also tells the stories of the heroes, rescue organizations, and volunteers that helped the dogs get a second chance at a great life, thanks to the first-in-the-nation Court Case Dog™ Program of Safe Humane Chicago.
 Purposefully written and beautifully photographed, A Ruff Road Home will tug at your heartstrings and instill a necessary sense of hope.